diptigandhi24/createWebpackEs6/README.md

 9.You are done completely!!!

-10.you can create the index.html in the root folder and in the bundle.js from ./dist/bundle.js using script tag
+10.you can create the index.html in the root folder and include the bundle.js from ./dist/bundle.js inside script tag

 11.your project structure will look something like this